ComtriS/ytsearch/README.md

 Once you've created the API key set it locally with either:

-*NIX `export DEVELOPER_KEY="yourapikeygoeshere"`
+*NIX: `export DEVELOPER_KEY="yourapikeygoeshere"`

 Windows: `set DEVELOPER_KEY="yourapikeygoeshere"`

-Lastly this program requires the `Google API Client Library for Python` Available from `pip` or `easy_install`.
+Lastly, this program requires the `Google API Client Library for Python`.
+Available from `pip` or `easy_install`.
 Complete installation [instructions are available here.][3]

 Usage